-If a property appears inline in the root file, its name SHALL NOT appear as one of the property names in externalPropertyFiles.
-Even if the property name erroneously appears in externalPropertyFiles, a SARIF consumer SHALL ignore the contents of the external property file.
-Since an external property file can contain multiple external properties, externalPropertyFile objects belonging to distinct properties MAY denote the same external property file.
-However, if an array-valued external property is divided among multiple external property files, the externalPropertyFile objects belonging to that property SHALL denote distinct external property files.
+If a property appears inline in the root file, its name SHALL NOT appear as one of the property names in externalPropertyFileReferences.
+Even if the property name erroneously appears in externalPropertyFileReferences, a SARIF consumer SHALL ignore the contents of the external property file.
+Since an external property file can contain multiple externalized properties, externalPropertyFileReference objects belonging to distinct properties MAY denote the same external property file.
+However, if an array-valued externalizable property is divided among multiple external property files, the externalPropertyFileReference objects belonging to that property SHALL denote distinct external property files.

 EXAMPLE 2: In this example, the run.conversion property and the run.properties property are stored in the same external property file.